heathhenley/AOC/2024/README.md

 This was an interesting one!
 The first part was straightforward to move a bunch of robots on a grid based on their positions and velocities.
 No real trick except to handle bookkeeping errors, etc.
-For the second part, we're told that the robots will eventually make a christmas tree shape and we need to find the first time that happens.
+For the second part, we're told that the robots will eventually make a Christmas tree shape and we need to find the first time that happens.
 I just ran it and tracked the average number of neighbors for each robot at each time step - when it was the highest I've seen so far I printed the grid and the time step and